canonical/lxd/lxd/db/generate/README.md

 `primary=yes`               | Assigns column associated with the field to be sufficient for returning a row from the table.
 Will default to `Name` if unspecified.
 Fields with this key will be included in the default 'ORDER BY' clause.
 `omit=<Stmt Types>`         | Omits a given field from consideration for the comma separated list of statement types (`create`, `objects-by-Name`, `update`).
 `ignore=yes`                | Outright ignore the struct field as though it does not exist.
+`marshal=yes`               | Marshal/Unmarshal data into the field.
+The column must be a TEXT column and the type must implement both `query.Marshal` and `query.Unmarshal`.
+This works for entity tables only, and not for association or mapping tables.

 ### Go Function Generation